Albirizzu/oDCM_team8/README.md

 **How was the data associated with each instance acquired?**

+The data extraction method we used was BeautifulSoup.
+We did so as both websites we used are static websites.
 The film names and the revenues are acquired directly via [Box Office Mojo Worldwide page](https://www.boxofficemojo.com/year/world/?ref_=bo_nb_hm_tab).
+Here the worldwide box office revenue data is provided in a table.
+We use Beautiful soup to parse through the table.
+Each row in the table can be find in a 'tr'-tag.
+Each item in each row can be find in a 'td'-tag.
+We extract the items from the td-tags by looping through each row (tr) individually.
+This way we ensure the data integrity won't be compromised by missing values.
+We loop through different years by adding a counter to the URL equal to the years of interest.

 The ratings are provided via [IMDB](https://www.imdb.com/).
-The data extraction method we used was BeautifulSoup.
-We did so as both websites we used are static websites.
+On IMDb, feature films are presented in a list.
+We use soup.find_all to find the movies on this list.
+We then use the 'h3-' and 'strong-tag' to extract the movie title and rating respectively.
+To loop through all years, we must add a counter to the URL equal to the years of interest.
+Furthermore, we want to scrape multiple pages for each year.
+To do so, we use the range function.
+This allows us to add the pagenumber to the URL in steps of 50.

 **What mechanisms were used to collect the data?**